Master’s Degrees in Nursing

 Education Levels of Nursing Majors

-In 2018-2019, 51,213 master's degrees were awarded to nursing majors.
+During the most recent year for which data is available, 51,725 people earned their master's degree in nursing.
 This earns it the #2 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in nursing at each degree level.